fifthidea/sub/README.md

 # Telegram V2Ray Subscription Generator

-Automatically builds V2Ray subscriptions from one or more public Telegram channels using **Telethon** and **GitHub Actions**.
+Automatically builds V2Ray subscriptions from one or more public Telegram channels using **Telethon** and **GitHub Actions** cron job.

-The workflow periodically fetches the latest messages from configured Telegram channels, extracts supported proxy links, removes duplicates, and publishes ready-to-use subscription files.

----

-## ✨ Features

-* Fetches the latest **N messages** from one or more Telegram channels.
-* Uses **Telethon** (Telegram API) instead of web scraping.
-* Generates a separate subscription file for each Telegram channel.
-* Generates a merged subscription (`sub.txt`) containing configs from all channels.
-* Automatically updates via **GitHub Actions** (configurable schedule).
-* Generates a `stats.json` file containing update time and config counts.
-* Uses **Jalali (Shamsi)** date and **Asia/Tehran** time for update information.
+The workflow runs automatically on a schedule using GitHub Actions.
+It fetches the latest configurable number of messages from each Telegram channel via Telethon, extracts supported proxy configurations, and removes duplicates within each channel before generating individual subscription files.
+Configs from all **active** channels are then merged, deduplicated again, and published as `sub.txt`, `sub-medium.txt`, and `sub-lite.txt`.
+Channels that haven't published any configs within the configured activity window (7 days by default) are automatically excluded from the merged subscriptions while still keeping their own subscription file up to date.
+If an inactive channel starts publishing configs again, it is automatically included in the merged subscriptions on the next workflow run.

 ---
 ## 📡 Supported Protocols
 The extractor currently supports the following proxy protocols:
 * `vless://`
 * `vmess://`
 * `trojan://`